hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 80**

 - B. Verify that Dedicated Interconnect can replicate files to GCP.
 Verify that Cloud VPN can establish a secure connection between your networks if Dedicated Interconnect fails.
-100%

-- Explanation
-  Dedicated Interconnect is a connection that provides a private, dedicated connection between your on-premises network and GCP over a Google-owned network.
-It is a secure and reliable option for connecting your on-premises network to GCP.
-You can use it to replicate files to GCP as a part of your disaster recovery plan.
-If Dedicated Interconnect fails for any reason, it is a good idea to have a backup solution in place to establish a secure connection between your networks.
-Cloud VPN is a secure and reliable solution for establishing a connection between your on-premises network and GCP.
-It uses a virtual private network (VPN) tunnel to securely connect the networks, and it is a good backup option if Dedicated Interconnect fails.
+100%/tartar
+- B is correct.
+Dedicated Interconnect with option of Cloud VPN for redundancy(冗長性)

 <hr />